SerhiiSS/ripka-climate.com/README.md

 # ripka-climate.com
-web-site on django, ngnix, python
+web-site on Django with Postgres, Nginx, and Gunicorn